Trump defends Bondi amid MAGA fallout over her handling of Epstein investigation

 This story has been updated with further details.

-CNN’s Kristen Holmes, Kaitlan Collins, Hannah Rabinowitz, Alayna Treene and Evan Perez contributed to this report.
+CNN’s Kaitlan Collins, Hannah Rabinowitz, Alayna Treene and Evan Perez contributed to this report.

 The-CNN-Wire